shmorri/oxd-python/README.md

 # oxd-python
 oxD Python is a client library for the Gluu oxD Server.
-For information about oxD, visit [http://oxd.gluu.org](http://oxd.gluu.org)
+For information about oxd, visit [http://oxd.gluu.org](http://oxd.gluu.org)

 ## Installation